 Ayurveda lists many ways of preparing Takra (buttermilk).
 This varies depends upon the prakriti of the individual.
 However, to be on the safe side, and to ensure Takra can be had by all, we suggest making well churned, fat free Takra (buttermilk).

 Curd is considered Pitta-kapha aggravating and abhisyandi (producing excessive mucous secretion) as per Ayurveda.
 Hence it is prohibited for everyone , except in certain health conditions.
 When eaten, it must be eaten only in certain seasons and only with the addition of certain dravyas in it to reduce some of its harmful effects.
-We will delve into this in a separate post.
+We have a detailed video on this on our youtube channel.

 But when we churn curd with water and extract butter from it, we get Takra or buttermilk.
 The ayurvedic qualities of Takra are very different from Curd.
 Takra is astringent to the body although it is also slightly “ushna” or hot in nature.